Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Why is iodine important for breast health?

-Iodine supports healthy breast tissue by maintaining normal cellular structure, providing antioxidant protection, and helping regulate estrogen signaling within the breast.
-Adequate iodine levels are associated with reduced fibrocystic breast changes and may play a role in long-term breast health support.
+Iodine supports breast tissue physiology by contributing to normal cellular structure, antioxidant defense, and estrogen receptor regulation.
+Breast tissue concentrates iodine, and adequate levels are associated with reduced fibrocystic changes and more balanced hormonal signaling.

 How does iodine affect estrogen dominance?